cobilab/cryfa/README.md

 ./cryfa -k pass.txt test.fa > comp
 ```

-**Note**
+> [!note]
-The password file is not limited to any extension, therefore, it can have either no extension or any extension.
+> The password file is not limited to any extension, therefore, it can have either no extension or any extension.
 For example, using "pass", "pass.txt", "pass.dat", etc provides the same result.

-## Compare Cryfa with other methods
+## Comparing Cryfa with other methods

 If you want to compare Cryfa with other methods, set the parameters in **run.sh** bash script, then run it: